bckto/Responsive-Web-Design-FCC/technical documentation/README.md

+# Technical Documentation Page - Free Code Camp exercise

+As part of the FCC for Responsive Web Design certificate, it is asked to build a mock technical documentation page.

+I built the basic HTML following the exercise standards from FCC user story:

 User Story #1: I can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation).

 User Story #2: Within the #main-doc element, I can see several section elements, each with a class of main-section.
 There should be a minimum of 5.